What is an immigration x-ray?

 Before your procedure

-No appointment is required.
-However, if you are based in New Zealand and need only a chest x-ray you must visit an INZ panel Physician FIRST where they will:
+If you are based in New Zealand and need a chest x-ray you MUST visit a NZ Immigration Panel Medical Clinic FIRST where they will:

 • create a case for you, and

-The panel physician enters you into the NZ Immigration Medical database – activating your NZER tracking number.
-Please ensure you bring your passport on this day also.
-The price of the x-ray is $95.00.
+The panel physician (doctor) enters you into the NZ Immigration Medical database – activating your NZER tracking number.

 On the day of your procedure